xavigs89/isdi-bootcamp-202402/staff/xavi-gonzalez/project/doc/README.md

 ### Use Cases

-- create event
+- create meeting
-- edit event
+- edit meeting
-- remove event
+- remove meeting
-- join event
+- join meeting
+- unjoin meeting
 - view attendee list
-- search for events (by location, date)
+- search for meetings (by location, date)
-- see user profile (see its events and reviews of those events created.)
+- see user profile (see its meetings and reviews of those meetings created.)
-- edit profile (profile picture, about me, contact, see created events, see joined events)
+- edit profile (profile picture, about me, contact, see created meetings, see joined meetings)
-- rate event (once it's over, from 1 to 5 stars, optional comment)
+- rate meeting (once it's over, from 1 to 5 stars, optional comment)

 v0.1
 - chat with event owner and people that joined that event
-- change password, email
+- change password, email, avatar

 ### UI Design